If you want a career in respiratory care but also have an interest in business management, this dual associate degree is for you.

 With this program, you have the opportunity to earn a second associate's degree in general management at the same time as your respiratory care associate's degree.
 It's a great way to get that business background and increase your earning potential.

-It's recommended that you should complete the business course requirements for the dual degree before beginning clinical work as an surgical technology student.
+It's recommended that you should complete the business course requirements for the dual degree before beginning clinical work as a respiratory care student.

 Respiratory therapists in Michigan are licensed health care providers.
 In order to be licensed you must earn a minimum of an associate's degree and successfully complete national exams.